A Lesson to Learn: CareDx Inc (CDNA)

 H.C.
 Wainwright gave a rating of “Buy” to CDNA, setting the target price at $45 in the report published on October 02nd of the previous year.

-After a stumble in the market that brought CDNA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.20% of gains for the given period.
+After a stumble in the market that brought CDNA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.37% of loss for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CDNA starting from Maag Peter, who sale 10,000 shares at the price of $71.92 back on Jan 05.
-After this action, Maag Peter now owns 421,974 shares of CareDx Inc, valued at $719,237 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CDNA starting from King Sasha, who sale 9,875 shares at the price of $87.55 back on Jan 14.
+After this action, King Sasha now owns 43,431 shares of CareDx Inc, valued at $864,591 using the latest closing price.

-Seeto Reginald, the See Remarks of CareDx Inc, sale 8,363 shares at $68.01 during a trade that took place back on Dec 18, which means that Seeto Reginald is holding 114,035 shares at $568,801 based on the most recent closing price.
+Maag Peter, the Executive Chair of CareDx Inc, sale 10,000 shares at $71.92 during a trade that took place back on Jan 05, which means that Maag Peter is holding 421,974 shares at $719,237 based on the most recent closing price.

 Stock Fundamentals for CDNA